Leveraging intermediate resonances to probe CP violation at colliders: Interference effects in direct observables and Int Acp

 \section{\texorpdfstring{Interference effects in direct observables and $\mathcal{A}_\text{CP}$}{Int Acp}}

-Here we explicitly detail the generation of an asymmetry in interference between SM and BSM physics.
+Here we explicitly detail the generation of an asymmetry in interference between SM and BSM physics, following a similar prescription to Ref.~\cite{Nowakowski:1989ju}.
 Recall the following Eq.~\eqref{eq:BSMSM} which highlights the interference generated between SM and BSM contributions to a process.
 Parameterizing the contributions from the SM and the BSM amplitudes as the following

 where $\delta$ represents a CP-even phase, and $\theta$ represents a CP-odd phase from either contribution, and $\Delta \theta =\theta_\text{SM}-\theta_\text{BSM}, \Delta \delta =\delta_\text{SM}-\delta_\text{BSM}$